-Students Together Reaching for Individual Development and Education (STRIDE) is a peer-mentoring program designed to support first-year students of color with their adjustment to Davidson College.
+Students Together Reaching for Individual Development and Education (STRIDE) is a peer leadership program designed to support first-year students of color with their adjustment to Davidson College.
 STRIDE offers academic, cultural, and social support as well as vital but sometimes "invisible" information about successfully navigating academic and social spaces and resources on campus.
 The program creates safe spaces for students from historically underrepresented backgrounds to talk openly with peers, peer mentors, staff members, and faculty members about the material and emotional challenges they face or may face as cultural and/or stigmatized minority groups.

 As a proud partner college of the Posse Foundation, Davidson selects 10 students (out of 1,000+ applicants), through a collaborative and dynamic assessment process, from the greater Miami-Dade area to take part in the organization's STEM Program.
 The Posse Foundation recruits, trains, and supports Posse Scholars interested in majoring in science, technology, engineering, and math (STEM).
 The Posse STEM Program, which includes six additional institutions that recruit Posses from other cities, offers scholars traditional Posse programming plus a two-week summer immersion program, a STEM faculty mentor, and research and internship opportunities in STEM fields.